Welcome, Class of 2015!

 that youíll miss the rare, stimulation, intellectual atmosphere that youíve

-enjoyed the past five weeks.
+enjoyed the past five-and-a-half weeks.
 And youíll miss the friends youíve made Ė

 friends who will last for a lifetime.
 But take heart Ė youíre now taking

 the first step into the wider Governorís School experience.
 Be prepared to